aaronsaray/aaronsaray.com/resume.md

 ### Summary

 Project leader, mentor, and team manager focused on providing the best customer experience while ensuring growth and profit.
-Open source (LAMP) Web Developer with over a decade and a half of experience in business analysis, documentation, design, management and leadership.
-Highly skilled in development of applications utilizing PHP, MySQL, XML, Javascript, AJAX, and HTML.
+Open source (LAMP) Web Developer with over two decades of experience in business analysis, documentation, design, management and leadership.
+Highly skilled in development of applications utilizing PHP, Laravel, MySQL, Javascript, Vue, CSS, and HTML.
 Experienced in design and development of training and technical documentation.
 Prolific conference speaker, technical blogger and author.

 ### Publications